-If you know the name or citation of a specific statute, regulation or rule that you want to look up, you can enter that into the search bar to access that statute directly via the suggestion in the drop down menu:
+If you know the name or citation of a specific statute, regulation or rule that you want to look up, you can enter that into the keyword search bar to access that statute directly.
+Click on the suggested statute in the drop-down suggestion menu:

 You can also use keyword search to find statutes, regulations, or rules.
 After entering your search terms into the search bar on the homepage and clicking on the magnifying glass icon to initiate your keyword search, select "Statutes" from the result types on the left side of the screen.
 You can also select "Regulations" or "Rules."

 (For guidance on filtering your results by jurisdiction, go here.)

 You can also browse Casetext’s database of statutes, codes and regulations by clicking on the section symbol in the upper right corner of your screen...